darwinist-io/darwinist-io.github.io/_docs/Understanding The Use of Clinical AI Across England’s NHS Trusts.md

 ---
 layout: document
-title: "Draft - Understanding The Use of Clinical AI Across England’s NHS Trusts"
+title: "Understanding The Use of Clinical AI Across England’s NHS Trusts"
 subtitle: "Adoption, Governance, and Outcomes from a 2024 National FOI Survey"
 date: 2025-06-10
 author: "Darwinist Team"